alexsmaliy/menagerie-java/README.md

 ----

-This is a menagerie of data structure and algorithm implementations that come up in my reading.
+This is a menagerie of data structure and algorithm implementations that I run into.
 The implementation language is Java 11.

 Setup
 -----